Jaycar-Electronics/WiFi-Relay-Controller/README.md

 If you find some things not working, connect your computer to the network ( alternatively, connect the ESP to your home network) and open up the website on your computer.
 You should be able to open up the "Chrome Inspector Tool" and find a console that will output messages.

-A surefire way to test what is happening however, is to connect the Serial Monitor to the device ( with the dip-switches corresponding to what section you're testing) and test each portion of the code as you require.
+A sure-fire way to test what is happening however, is to connect the Serial Monitor to the device ( with the dip-switches corresponding to what section you're testing) and test each portion of the code as you require.

 - For instance, you should find that with the uno code, sending `>3a` turns on relay 3, and `>3d` turns off relay 3.
 - Similarly, with the ESP code, pressing on the "Turn On Relay 1" button, you should get a `>1a` command output on the Serial Monitor.